Iluvitari/AZ104-Notes/Practice exam notes.md

 Dns REcords:
-Created A records in auto registration will be private ips as a private zone in the same vnet Same vnet, regardless of dns suffix will exist in same private azure dns zone For sub domains name servers need to be configured for internet top level domain DNS
+Created A records in auto registration will be private ips as a private zone in the same vnet Same vnet, regardless of dns suffix will exist in same private azure dns zone For sub domains name servers need to be configured for internet top level domain DNS to direct queries.

 Auto registration for dns zones: all vms deployed in vnet will have dns records created to linked private dns zone